-These Paleo spritz cookies are so much fun for the kids!
+This gluten-free dairy-free spritz cookie recipe is so much fun for the kids!
 They look great and taste fantastic.
-They are Paleo and have very few ingredients.
+They are Paleo too and have very few ingredients.

 I have been wanting to put together a recipe that would be really good Paleo Christmas cookies and work for a wintry-themed party.
 Well, these are also Frozen themed!
 They are great for the next Frozen-themed birthday party or just for fun!
 What little girl does not want these cookies to share with others?!

-I made Frozen-inspired snowflake Paleo spritz cookies that don’t need a cookie press.
+I made this Gluten Free Dairy Free Spritz Cookie Recipe that doesn’t need a cookie press.
 They are crisp, butter cookies that almost have a shortbread texture.
 They are made by squeezing the dough out of a piping bag fitted with a large star tip and twisting.
 They hold their shape really well.

 I used coconut palm sugar because it was the only sweetener that would allow me to achieve a crisp cookie.
 Honey or maple syrup just wouldn’t give the same result.
 I know that the sugar sprinkles are not Paleo, they are simply for decorating purposes!

 Do you have any Paleo Christmas cookies baking traditions?
 We get so many cookies and treats brought to our door at Christmas time.
 It’s so nice and sweet of everyone, but it’s hard when I can’t eat anything they bring.
 Luckily, a few neighbors bring non-sweet gifts.